eluqm/tovlabs/README.md

 # tovlabs
-This is a submission candidate as a Data Scientist at TOTVS Labs
+This is a submission in order to candidate as a Data Scientist at TOTVS Labs